subquery/documentation/docs/miscellaneous/contributing.md

 - Use a clear and descriptive title for the issue to identify the problem.
 - Describe the exact steps to reproduce the problem.
-- Describe the behavior you observed after following the steps.
+- Describe the behaviour you observed after following the steps.
-- Explain which behavior you expected to see instead and why.
+- Explain which behaviour you expected to see instead and why.
 - Include screenshots if possible.

 If it is a security issue, please review our documentation on [Vulnerability Reporting](./vulnerability-reporting.md)